NREL/EnergyPlus/design/FY2017/NFP-ProportionalDCVEnhancements.md

 \paragraph{Field:Carbon Dioxide Setpoint Schedule Name}\label{fieldcarbon-dioxide-setpoint-schedule-name}

 This field contains the name of a schedule that contains the zone carbon dioxide concentration setpoint as a function of time.
 The units for carbon dioxide setpoint are ppm.
-The setpoint values in the schedule must be between 0 and 2000 ppm. .
+The setpoint values in the schedule must be between 0 and 2000 ppm.
 This field is used when the field System Outdoor Air Method = IndoorAirQualityProcedure in the Controller:MechanicalVentilation object.

 \paragraph{Field:Minimum Carbon Dioxide Concentration Schedule Name}\label{fieldminimum-carbon-dioxide-concentration-schedule-name}

 This field contains the name of a schedule that contains the minimum zone carbon dioxide concentration setpoint as a function of time.
 The units for carbon dioxide setpoint are ppm.
+The field is optional.
+If left blank, the default values are set to outdoor CO2 levels.
 This field is used when the field System Outdoor Air Method = ProportionalControlBasedonOccupancySchedule or ProportionalControlBasedOnDesignOccupancy, <span style="color:red;">or ProportionalControlBasedOnDesignOARate</span> in the Controller:MechanicalVentilation object.

 <span style="color:red;"> \paragraph{Field:Maximum Carbon Dioxide Concentration Schedule Name}\label{fieldmaximum-carbon-dioxide-concentration-schedule-name}</span>

 <span style="color:red;">This field contains the name of a schedule that contains the maximum zone carbon dioxide concentration as a function of time and is used to calculate design CO2 concentration level in the proportional ventilation control.
 The units for carbon dioxide setpoint are ppm.
-This field is used when the field System Outdoor Air Method = ProportionalControlBasedonOccupancySchedule, or ProportionalControlBasedOnDesignOccupancy, or ProportionalControlBasedOnDesignOARate in the Controller:MechanicalVentilation object.</span>
+The field is optional.
+If left blank, the default values are set to outdoor CO2 levels.
+This field is used when the field System Outdoor Air Method = ProportionalControlBasedonOccupancySchedule, or ProportionalControlBasedOnDesignOccupancy, or ProportionalControlBasedOnDesignOARate in the Controller:MechanicalVentilation object. </span>

 \paragraph{Field: Generic Contaminant Control Availability Schedule Name}\label{field-generic-contaminant-control-availability-schedule-name}